QiufangMa/ICON-problem-statement/draft-nair-icon-problem-statement.md

 - Agent Intervention and Control Architecture: Define/Formalize the structural extensions required to the current AN Agent Architecture to support centralized, framework-agnostic governance.

-- Agent I&C Taxonomy - Failure Modes, Intervention & Control Messages, Observability Constructs : Provides a standardised vocabulary of failure modes, I&C actions, and observability constructs across multi-agent systems.
+- Agent I&C Taxonomy - Failure Modes, Intervention & Control Messages, Observability Constructs: Provides a standardised vocabulary of failure modes, I&C actions, and observability constructs across multi-agent systems.
 It establishes a common foundation for consistent monitoring, diagnosis, and intervention.

-- Agent I&C Interface Specification: Specifies the standardised external interface through which the governance plane communicates with agents.
+- Agent I&C Interface Specification: Specifies the standardised external interface through which the governance plane communicates with agents from the human operators.
 Currently, every control and intervention point is only reachable through framework-specific, proprietary mechanisms.
 This specification defines a common protocol capabilities that any compliant agent must expose, regardless of its underlying framework.

 - Agent I&C Contract Specification:Addresses the absence of a standardised governance contract model for expressing the runtime I&C